NSW Civil and Administrative Tribunal

 • set a hearing date

-At the callover, a party may be directed to provide the Appeal Panel and the other party with a sound recording or transcript of the hearing at first instance (the Tribunal hearing of the decision you are appealing against) and a typed copy of the relevant parts by a certain date.
-You will be directed to do this if:
+At the callover, a party may be directed to provide the Appeal Panel and the other party with a sound recording or transcript of the original hearing, along with a typed copy of the relevant sections.

 Orders can be made in the absence of a party that does not appear without a reasonable excuse.
-Parties will receive a copy of the orders after the call over to their preferred contact address.
+Parties will receive a copy of the orders after the callover.

-You should comply with all directions given to you at the call over.
-This includes giving submissions and any other material to the Appeal Panel and other party by the deadline given to you at the call over.
+You must follow all directions given at the callover.
+This includes giving your written submissions and other material to the Appeal Panel and the other party by the deadline set at the callover.
 You will likely need to prepare and give the following material:

-• Evidence which was available to the Tribunal who made the original decision and which you want to rely on in the appeal
+• Evidence presented at the original hearing that you wish to rely on in the appeal

-• Evidence which was not given to the Tribunal who made the original decision and which you want to rely on in the appeal (the Tribunal will likely decide whether you can rely on this material at the hearing)
+• New evidence not presented at the original hearing that you wish to rely on (the Appeal Panel will decide whether you can rely on this material at the hearing)

-• Sound recording or transcript of the hearing at first instance and a typed copy of the relevant parts you want to rely on in the appeal.
+• Sound recording or transcript of the original hearing, along with a typed copy of the relevant sections you intend to rely on.

 See more information about evidence and witnesses.
 You should look through all documents given to you by the other party.

-An oral hearing will take place unless it is dispensed with by the Tribunal, for example where both parties agree to the matter being determined only on the material and submissions filed by the parties.
-This is referred to as a matter being dealt with ‘on the papers’.
+An oral hearing will take place unless the Appeal Panel decides otherwise.
+For example, if both parties agree for the matter to be decided based only on the written material and submissions, the Appeal Panel may deal with the matter ‘on the papers’.

-NCAT hearings are less formal than court hearings.
-Your appeal will be heard by a Panel of one or more Tribunal members.
+NCAT hearings are less formal than court proceedings.
+Your appeal will be heard by a Panel made up of one or more Tribunal members.

-At the start of the hearing each party will be asked to go through the material they want to rely on in the appeal.
-The Appeal Panel may decide that certain documents cannot be relied on if they were not filed with the Tribunal and given to the other party in the way directed at the call over.
-The Appeal Panel may also determine whether either party can rely on evidence which was not available to the Tribunal when the original decision was made.
+At the start of the hearing, each party will be asked to present the material they wish to rely on.
+The Appeal Panel may exclude documents that were not filed with the Tribunal or given to the other party as directed at the callover.
+The Appeal Panel may also decide whether either party can rely on evidence that was not available at the time of the original decision.

-The Appeal Panel may give its decision orally at the end of the hearing or reserve its decision if it needs more time to consider the appeal.
-The Panel aims to publish the decision usually within approximately three months of the hearing.
+The Appeal Panel may give its decision orally at the end of the hearing or reserve its decision to allow more time to consider the appeal.
+The decision is usually published within 3 months of the hearing.

 Under section 81 of Civil and Administrative Tribunal Act 2013, the Appeal Panel can: